marsicdev/kotlinplate/README.md

 For `code` check [develop branch](https://github.com/marsicdev/kotlinplate/tree/develop).

 **Notice:**
-Created for personal use and still work in progress
+This project is created for personal use and it is constant work in progress

 ## Project